 Este informe contiene información muy importante sobre su agua potable.

 Tradúzcalo o hable con alguien que lo entienda bien.

 Westhaven C.S.D.
+Drinking Water

-Drinking Water Has Levels of Trihalomethanes and Haloacetic Acids which are above the Standards established by the State
+Has Levels of Haloacetic Acids Which are Above the Drinking Water Standards

 Our water system recently violated a drinking water standard.
-Although this is not an emergency, as our customers you have a right to know what you should do, what happened, and what we are doing to correct this situation.
+Although this is not an emergency, as our customers, you have a right to know what you should do, what happened and what we are doing to correct this situation.